tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 ```
 * `params->destroy_profiler`: pointer to plugin's `TP_Profiler` clean up function.
 Cleans up fields inside `TP_Profiler` that were allocated by the plugin. `profiler` itself must not be deleted by the plugin.
 * `params->destroy_profiler_fns`: pointer to plugin's `TP_ProfilerFns` clean up function.
 Cleans up fields inside `TP_ProfilerFns` that were allocated by the plugin. `profiler_fns` itself must not be deleted by the plugin.
+you can find profiler implementation sample code in `sample/tensorflow_plugin/src/profiler`.

 ## **Plugin build**